rivoric/tp_devop_test/README.md

 cfn
 ---

-Cloudformation template that creates a suitable server to run the test against
+Cloudformation template that creates a suitable server to run the test against.

 sh
 --